amsdal/amsdal-glue/README.md

 # AMSDAL Glue project

-This repository contains the AMSDAL Glue project's python packages, a flexible, lightweight, yet powerful, Python ETL interface designed to separate your analytics, application, or ORM from its data; simplifying your development and maintenance process by allowing you to operate on multiple databases or other data stores simultaneiously through a single interface, with a single query or command.
+AMSDAL Glue is a flexible, lightweight, yet powerful, Python ETL interface designed to separate your analytics, application, or ORM from its data; simplifying your development and maintenance process by allowing you to operate on multiple databases or other data stores simultaneiously through a common interface, with a single query or command.

 [![PyPI - Version](https://img.shields.io/pypi/v/amsdal-glue.svg)](https://pypi.org/project/amsdal-glue)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/amsdal-glue.svg)](https://pypi.org/project/amsdal-glue)